What is a counselling psychologist?

 Counselling psychologists are applied psychologists trained to doctoral level in psychological approaches to understanding and treating distress.
 Counselling psychology places great value on understanding relationships - including the therapeutic relationship - and on rigorous and reflective training in more than one school of psychotherapy (for example cognitive behavioural, psychodynamic and person-centred).

-I work pluralistically, using different psychotherapeutic approaches to suit different peoples' needs.
+I work pluralistically.
+This means that I use different psychotherapeutic approaches to suit different peoples' needs.
 Cognitive behavioural therapy (CBT) forms the basis of my practice.
 This is a type of psychotherapy that is recommended by the National Institute of Clinical Excellence (NICE) for people diagnosed with depression, anxiety, bulimia nervosa and many other difficulties.
-CBT is collaborative: it involves the active participation of the therapist and patient.
-It also necessitates that the patient takes some responsibility inside and outside of the sessions.
-CBT has been demonstrated to bring about lasting psychological change after therapy.
+I am also use interpersonal therapy (IPT) and psychodynamic therapy.
+Both of these therapeutic models entail psychological change through focus on relationships and an particular, the therapeutic relationship.
+In addition, I use DBT, acceptance and commitment therapy (ACT) and mindfulness based strategies.
+I use EMDR for working with psychological trauma.

 Confidentiality